-Operating and maintenance expenses for our Renewable Electricity facilities in the first quarter of 2022 were \$3,316, an increase of \$350 (11.8%) compared to \$2,966 in the first quarter of 2021.
-The increase is primarily related to scheduled preventative engine maintenance at our Bowerman facility, which was approximately \$457 higher in the first quarter of 2022 compared to the first quarter of 2021.
+Operating and maintenance expenses for our Renewable Electricity facilities in the first nine months of 2022 were \$9,204, an increase of \$378 (4.3%) compared to \$8,826 in the first nine months of 2021.
+The increase is primarily related to operating expenses related to Montauk Ag Renewables Acquisition.

-Royalties, transportation, gathering and production fuel expenses for our Renewable Electricity facilities for the first quarter of 2022 were \$421, a decrease of \$6 (1.4%) compared to \$427 in the first quarter of 2021.
-As a percentage of Renewable Electricity Generation segment revenues, royalties, transportation, gathering and production fuel expenses decreased to 10.6% from 12.8%.
-This decrease relates to an increase in grid access fees that were incurred in first quarter of 2021 as a result of the 2020 California wildfires, that did not occur in the first quarter of 2022.
+Royalties, transportation, gathering and production fuel expenses for our Renewable Electricity facilities for the first nine months of 2022 were \$1,342, an increase of \$38 (2.9%) compared to \$1,304 in the first nine months of 2021.
+As a percentage of Renewable Electricity Generation segment revenues, royalties, transportation, gathering and production fuel expenses decreased to 10.6% from 11.5%.